bernie-skipole/skipole/README.md

 The file myproj.py contains code which generates the wsgi application, and functions which you will develop further yourself.

-Within /path/to/projectfiles/ you will see 'myproj' and you will also see two other projects: 'skiadmin' which provides the web admin functions, and 'skis' which provides required support files.
-These projects are automatically 'added' to your own project within myproj.py

-The skiadmin sub project provides the web based admin facility allowing you to create template and responder pages.
+The pages served at /skiadmin provide the web based admin facility allowing you to create template and responder pages.
 Typically you populate the templates with widgets, and set up the responders to accept an incoming call, and then route data from the call to your own functions defined in myproj.py.
 Your code sets data into a Python dictionary, which is set into a template page and returned to the caller.

 Your Python functions in myproj.py are described in greater detail within the skiadmin pages.
 These functions would typically call further code of your own, to serve whatever data you require.